Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 (on behalf of daughter Samantha Daniels)

-“When you lay down to sleep at night I want you to see every little girls face that you’ve abused.
-Hundreds of girls Larry, innocent girl who trusted you and know these little girls are all grown up now and I pray that they haunt you every single day.”
+“When you lay down to sleep at night I want you to see every little girl's face that you’ve abused.
+Hundreds of girls Larry, innocent girls who trusted you — and know these little girls are all grown-up now and I pray that they haunt you every single day.”

 Alliree Gingerich (statement read on her behalf)